 Question 6: From your experience, for what types of Lancang-Mekong problems has cooperation been most effective?

-The decision to share information between China and the MRC is a good start.
+The decision to share information and flow forecasts between China and the MRC is a good start.
 Otherwise, I don’t really know.

 Mr. Roussel references the complaint that China is using its water for diplomatic reasons.
 This might be hampering effective cooperation.
 It would be good to have forecasts for Chinese water releases – the MRC could introduce these into their modelling, and support decision-making.